contao/docs-archive/api/hooks/getPageLayout.md

 1. *object* `$objPage`

-	The Page.
+	The page.

 2. *object* `$objLayout`

-	The Layout of the page.
+	The layout of the page.

 3. *object* `$objFrontend`